Some big changes are in progress for women athletes

 Fight like hell

 It’s impressive how far women’s sport has come.
-Until mid-way into the 20th century, women’s sports were labelled ‘unfeminine’ and either discouraged or banned.
+Until mid-way into the 20th century, women’s sports were labeled ‘unfeminine’ and either discouraged or banned.
 Women have had unstable and often non-existent foundations to build on, so the success of women’s sport should be celebrated as a massive breakthrough – and one that will hopefully continue.

 As soccer superstar Megan Rapinoe says: women need to “fight like hell” until equality comes to their door.